 Zinn for Beginners

-by David Cogswell, For Beginners and Joe Lee
+by David Cogswell Author, For Beginners Author and Joe Lee Author

 Zinn For Beginners describes the life and work of the most vital historian of our time.
 Howard Zinn led a revolution in the writing of history by telling the story not from the standpoint of conquerors and rulers, but from the side of the ordinary people who always bear the brunt of the ambitions of tyrants.